LACMIP/emu/docs/_documentation/citing.md

 ## Brief history of these numbers

 Comprehensive inventories of the LACMIP type collection were first published by [Wilson and Bing (1970)](https://www.biodiversitylibrary.org/page/52108823) and [Sphon (1973)](https://www.biodiversitylibrary.org/page/52110575).
 Supplements to these catalogs, including specimens transferred to LACMIP from UCLA, were later published by [Wilson (1986)](http://www.worldcat.org/oclc/21194970), [Saul (1991)](http://www.worldcat.org/oclc/1086135842), and [Saul (1993)](http://www.worldcat.org/oclc/28818677).
-Subsequently, catalog numbers were assigned to all specimen lots, which now serve as the primary identifiers for LACMIP's specimens. **Now that LACMIP's collections are becoming available online, citing the catalog number is necessary to enable full digital connectivity between these specimens and the published literature.**
+In subsequent decades, catalog numbers were assigned to all specimen lots, which now serve as the primary identifiers for LACMIP specimens. **Now that LACMIP's collections are becoming available online, citing the catalog number is necessary to enable full digital connectivity between these specimens and the published literature.**

 {% include figure image_path="/assets/images/citing_example.png" alt="example of LACMIP type specimens figured in publication" caption="Large portions of the LACMIP collections once belonged to local universities.
 As such, they were originally cited using different institutional numbers.
 These numbers now have equivalent LACMIP catalog and type numbers.
 Two examples, [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180) and [LACMIP 10100.11](https://www.gbif.org/occurrence/2012653749), are illustrated in pink and blue.
 (Enlarge image by opening in a new tab or window.)" %}